 Strongly averse to the road most traveled, Katie talked her way into an all-girls Catholic boarding school at age fourteen and never looked back.
 She eventually made her way to Switzerland where she attended university on a lovely little lake by the Italian border.
 It was during her years abroad that Katie truly honed her eye for design visiting museums, galleries, and auction houses from Mexico City to Sarajevo.
 Twenty-some countries later, she returned stateside, doing stints in San Francisco, New York, and Chicago.

-Today, Katie can be found getting hygge in Copenhagen, Denmark with her eccentric English husband and their plump pug, Alfred.
+Today, Katie can be found exploring the Pacific Northwest with her eccentric English husband and their plump pug, Alfred.

 Katie has received press from The New York Times, San Francisco Chronicle, The Wall Street Journal, Refinery29, Fashionista, Glamour, New York Magazine’s The Cut, House Beautiful, Forbes, Sotheby’s, and several other nice folks.
 An avid Pinner, she was recently named one of ’30 Pinners to Follow’ by TIME.